 After this surgery, women should still check themselves regularly and visit their GP if they notice any changes.

 Unfortunately, even if you have your ovaries removed, you are not 100% guaranteed not to get cancer, because of the small risk of cancer of the peritoneum, the lining of the abdomen.
-A Risk Reducing Salpingo-Oopherectomy (removal of the fallopian tubes and ovaries) reduces the risk of cancer by approximately 96%.
+A risk-reducing salpingo-oophorectomy (removal of the fallopian tubes and ovaries) reduces the risk of cancer by approximately 96%.
 This surgery has also been shown to reduce the risk of breast cancer, but the exact risk reduction is still uncertain.

-Preventative mastectomy with breast reconstruction (to reduce the risk of breast cancer) and the removal of your ovaries/ fallopian tubes (to reduce the risk of ovarian cancer) are both covered by the NHS for women with BRCA mutations.
+Preventative mastectomy with breast reconstruction (to reduce the risk of breast cancer) and the removal of your ovaries/ fallopian tubes (to reduce the risk of ovarian cancer) are both covered by the NHS for women with genetic mutations that increase the risks of these cancers.
 You should factor in costs such as time off work and travel to the hospital, but the surgeries themselves will not cost you any money.
 Your genetics team can tell you more about your options in this area.